hivesolutions/crossline/README.md

 # [Crossline](http://crossline.hive.pt)

-Simple counting infra-structure to be used as a data storage.
+Simple event pipping and storing infra-structure to be for crossing, entering and other events.

 ## Adapters